World Mental Health Day

 We KNOW it's not ideal and probably not what we intended to do but there is this almost primal instinct that makes us do it.

-Going back to the title of this blog "Stress + Food = Less Stress?"
+Going back to the "Stress + Food = Less Stress?"
 You know this isn't true.
 You know getting that pizza on the way home for dinner won't really help you feel less stressed.
 It won't really change anything apart from filling your belly.
 So why do we do it?

 The primal instinct is actually a pretty accurate explanation of what's going on.